Farm Visits in Alberta

 What they are known for: Asparagus What they also produce: Peas, beans, and beef Pro Tip: Don’t miss their pickled peas!
 About: Edgar Farms is owned by a lovely couple, Doug & Elna.
 Doug was so kind to show us around the farm and explain to us their harvesting and processing of asparagus.
 In some cases, when they harvest asparagus in other countries, they cut the stalks below ground level to have a higher yield.
 This is why you always have to take off the woody end of your asparagus.
 They don’t harvest that way at Edgar Farms, meaning the entire stalk is edible.
 When they harvest, they immediately “shock” their asparagus in a very ingenious cold ice bath, the cold prevents the sugars from turning to starches and keeps the asparagus incredibly sweet.
 Asparagus is also an incredibly time-intensive crop to grow, with it not yielding viable crops for five years.
 The season is also very short, beginning mid-May and ending at the beginning of June.
 Edgar Farms hosts an Asparagus festival for the Sundays during their short season.
 The Country Store on site sells their fantastic pickles and preserves, pre-picked vegetables, and frozen products (including the pies Elna is famous for).
 If you don’t have time to make the trip out there (it is approximately one hour drive from Calgary), you can find some of their products through Innisifail Growers (in Calgary you can get their products at the Calgary Farmers’ Market).

 Hidden Valley Garden Website (with opening hours), Instagram, & Facebook What they are known for: U-pick/pre-picked vegetables (lettuce, spinach, kale, swiss chard, beets, carrots, cabbage, cauliflower, broccoli, beans, potatoes, peas, kohlrabi, rutabaga, squash, pumpkins, & herbs) What they also produce: Berries (saskatoons, raspberries [red & yellow], honeyberries/haskaps, chokecherries, currants, cherries, & rhubarb) Pro Tip: Cash only!!!
 If you don’t know how to properly pick something, ask and they will be happy to teach you.
 Also, there is a beautiful campground right across the road from this farm (Jarvis Bay).
 So, plan ahead, make a weekend of it, and cook your beautiful u-picked veggies over a campfire.
 About: This is probably my favourite u-pick within driving distance of Calgary, located just outside of Sylvan Lake.
-Jim and Lesley run the farm, and their daughter and son-in-law recently joined them (they are doing a great job with their branding, website, and social media).
+Jim and Lesley started the farm, and their daughter and son-in-law recently purchased it from them (they are doing a great job with their branding, website, and social media).
 The family puts so much passion into what they do and they have an incredible variety of what you can pick yourself.
 What I love about their garden produce, is they don’t just grow “beets”, they grow “round, cylinder, golden, and candy cane” varieties.
 There are beautiful colours and varieties of beans, cauliflower, and other produce.
 Hidden Valley Garden has all the tools you need to harvest your produce, and if you don’t feel like u-picking, they have a brand-new refrigerated farm store offering pre-picked products.

 What they are known for: Strawberries What they also produce: U-pick pumpkins and vegetables Pro Tip: Order pre-picked strawberry baskets to guarantee you have berries when you get out there.
 About: The Jungle Farm is a destination for families, and as such it can get quite busy.
 I definitely recommend ordering the pre-picked strawberry baskets to save yourself any disappointment.
 I’ve checked their Facebook (which I do recommend doing they day of) in the morning for whether strawberries were available, and they were already picked out by the time I got there.
 It is worth your efforts, as the strawberries are so juicy and red right through.
 My favourite way to enjoy them is drizzling heavy cream over cut strawberries, and adding a spoonful of brown sugar.
 The Jungle Farm has a cute farm store that sells other local products and some of their pre-picked vegetables and preserves.
 They offer u-pick vegetables also, and have everything from potatoes, to rhubarb, and even pick-your-own fresh corn.